huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 The cloud allows the routers inside your GNS3 project to communicate with outside devices

-Lets add a cloud to connect our virtual routers to our physical network
+Let’s add a cloud to connect our virtual routers to our physical network

 - From the browse end devices tab